 Age range: 16 - 20 years old

-Extra fee: 500 Euro for the projects until July 6; 600 Euro for the projects after July 9;
+Extra fee: 500 Euro for the projects until June 24; 550 Euro for the project from June 25; 600 Euro for the projects after July 4;

-The fee includes transportation from the meeting point to the project site and back (on the first and last day), as well as the Golden Circle and South Shore excursions (1 full day each).
+The fee includes transportation from the meeting point to the project site (on the first day), as well as the Golden Circle and South Shore excursions (1 full day trip each).

-The extra fee is intended to support the local host of the project and has to be transferred no later than one month before the start of the project.
+The extra fee is intended to support the local host of the project and needs to be transferred no later than one month before the start of the project.